 16221 Crystal Hills Dr., Driftwood

-This gorgeous, open-air, Spanish-style chapel is a free (except for a $100 reservation deposit) and, naturally, very popular venue for small, intimate wedding ceremonies.
+This gorgeous, open-air, Spanish-style chapel is a free (except for a $200 reservation deposit for Monday-Thursday weddings and $400 for Friday-Sunday weddings) and, naturally, very popular venue for small, intimate wedding ceremonies.
 But if you’re just in for a visit, it also makes a great hiking destination.
 Perched on the precipice of an ancient walking trail in Texas hill country—on the grounds of the nontraditional business school, Wizard Academy, about 20 minutes south of Downtown Austin—the sweeping panoramic views from the chapel are stunning.
 Check in at the visitor’s welcome center to access the trails.

 Barton Creek Greenbelt

 In addition to Lake Travis and Lake Austin, Barton Creek Greenbelt is a fun place to swim when the weather is warm in Austin (and there's been enough rain to fill its swimming holes).
 You can also come here to bike, hike (there are several miles' worth of trails), or just wander around.
 The Greenbelt is a several-mile, several-hundred-acre stretch that begins at Zilker Park, which is the best playground in the city for littles.
 There's a train ride that goes around the park—get a popsicle before jumping on.
 You can also paddle-board or rent kayaks to take out into the lake that crosses the middle of the city.
 (The baby turtles always keep the kids entertained.)
 In the center of the park itself is Barton Springs Pool, a three-acre pool that is fed from an underground spring; you pay a small fee to swim.
 The water in the natural watering hole is kept around 68-70 degrees, which feels just right on a scorching day.
 The pool is open daily, but closed most of Thursday for a weekly cleaning.